Arsenal’s 10-man masterclass didn’t beat City – but it did change the title race

 It was the last kick of a ball by a Manchester City player, John Stones latching on to the rebound after Jakub Kiwior had flung himself into the path of Mateo Kovacic’s shot, just beating the heroic David Raya.
 Arsenal were seconds away from a statement win, from a seismic victory.
 Instead, a 98th-minute goal extended City’s unbeaten run at home to 48 games.
 Their gap to Arsenal remained at two points.
 After extraordinary drama, nothing changed.
 And yet, at various points, in different ways, it felt as though everything had.

 As Arsenal’s previous trip to the Etihad Stadium brought a 0-0 draw, the scoreline may not suggest they produced a defensive masterclass.
 Yet they did: a magnificent rearguard action almost brought the ultimate reward, in the sort of result that would reshape a season.
-As it was, they channelled the spirit of George Graham’s sides in an epic display of obduracy, only to receive a reminder that even when City feel uninspired – and perhaps because Arsenal made them look uninspired – they still had not killed them off.
+As it was, they channelled the spirit of George Graham’s sides in an epic display of obduracy, only to receive a reminder that even when City feel uninspired – and perhaps because Arsenal made them look uninspired – the Gunners still couldn’t kill them off.

 Arsenal nevertheless displayed the substance in different forms of adversity to indicate that, if they are to depose City as champions, their hopes need not rest on 115 charges, or even 129.
 Forget the courtroom, Arsenal demonstrated they could win the title on the pitch.
 They first went a goal down, later a man down.
 They emerged in enormous credit and yet the pivotal incident for the campaign may have come when Rodri, the City invincible, went off with his side winning 1-0, a knee injury potentially having far greater consequences than an individual result.
 City famously don’t lose with Rodri playing: with him watching on, the substitute Stones averted defeat.
-For Haaland, a 100th City goal came in double quick time – 10 minutes into the match, 105 into his career at the club – and yet became a footnote.
+For Haaland, a 100th City goal came in double-quick time – 10 minutes into the match – and yet became a footnote.
 Other occasions will be dominated by his statistics.
 This was not.

 City and Arsenal cancelled each other out; but not in the way expected.
 If City suffered the loss of one talisman, Arsenal lost various kinds: minus injured captain Martin Odegaard, they saw Leandro Trossard senselessly sent off and then sacrificed the stand-in skipper Bukayo Saka.
 They spent the second half playing 5-4-0, camped around their own box, showing such resistance to indicate they may be the best defensive team in the world.
 City had 33 shots, but Arsenal largely restricted them to wayward long-range efforts.